lvshrd/BPNN-ranging-server/readme.md

 ## Model Deployment

-Considering the real-time and convenience aspects of the ranging algorithm, the improved ranging model is deployed on a web end based on Flask server (lvshrd.pythonanywhere.com/predict).
+Considering the real-time and convenience aspects of the ranging algorithm, the improved ranging model is deployed on a web end based on Flask server (https://lvshrd.pythonanywhere.com/predict), which is not avalible by visual check directly.
+You can check a simple web UI by clicking https://lvshrd.pythonanywhere.com/.
+This site will be disabled on Monday **15 July 2024** if I don't use it any longer after FYP CA2. :>

 This deployment is more efficient and secure compared to importing model files into an Android app and using corresponding APIs for prediction.
 This eliminates the need to rewrite RSSI data processing, filtering, and normalization in the app.
 Moreover, compared to local area network deployment, this deployment allows for 24/7 access from anywhere.